nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 This facilitate the gVCF parsing as symbols such as **- _ , . $ (  ) #**, overalpping names, and typos are removed.

-The HOWTO below ("rename strains in the header") allowed to rename the strains as follow:
+The HOWTO below ("rename strains in the header") allows to rename the strains as follow:

 ENARUNCODE-strainNameWhereAllSymbolsHaveBeenReplacedWithUnderscore-cladename